razzouka/Genomics-of-Drug-Sensitivity-in-Cancer-GDSC-/README.md

 ## Dataset information
 - **Source**: https://www.kaggle.com/datasets/elifnuryaygin/genomics-of-drug-sensitivity-in-cancer-gdsc
 - **Content**: It provides access to comprehensive drug sensitivity and genomic data, supporting research in cancer treatment and drug discovery.
-- **Features and size**: Each row represents a single experimental measurement of drug response in one cancer cell line.
+- **Features and size**: (2468 rows and 19 columns) Each row represents a single experimental measurement of drug response in one cancer cell line.
 The features describe cell lines metadata, drug metadata, response metrics omics availability flags.
 - **Dataset link**: You can access the dataset here: https://drive.google.com/drive/folders/1Zgo10S1u2FKUD23Eq-vjRrAPvQBgCwnj?usp=drive_link

   > Note: The dataset is hosted externally and is linked above due to size constraints for storage on GitHub.

 ## Repository Structure